Aquascape Studio

 Try This Next

 Write a seven-day reset plan with only three changes: water test, light adjustment, and manual cleanup.
-Review evidence before changing anything else.
+Take a full-tank photo before the first change, then review evidence before changing anything else.
+If the tank is safer and easier to read after a week, choose the next single adjustment from evidence, not panic.

 Keep Reading